 - Allow the hearing aid to dry out.

 In addition to keeping them clean and dry, including the batteries, there are a few other things you can do to reduce repairs and increase the life of your hearing aids.

-Be gentle and avoid dropping them, keep them out of reach of pets (pets love the smell and taste of earwax), and small children.
+Be gentle and avoid dropping them, and keep them out of reach of pets (pets love the smell and taste of earwax), and small children.
 Store them in a protective case or closed nightstand/dresser drawer when not in use.
 Hearing aids can be vulnerable to extreme heat or cold, just store them at a normal room temperature.
 Do not wear hearing aids when using a hair dryer.
 Don’t wear hearing aids when applying hairspray, sunscreen, or cologne.
-Chemicals can foul up the microphones, receivers (speakers), buttons and switches.
+Chemicals can foul up the microphones, receivers (speakers), buttons, and switches.

 Why Choose HearSource Hearing Aid Repair Service?

 Hearing aid repair services was the origination and is still the backbone of HearSource.com.
 Over 20 years ago, the founders of HearSource purchased an existing hearing aid repair laboratory from a large multi-state dispensing group in New England.
 The lab had been existence in the Providence, RI, area for more than 10 years.
 All the specialized hearing aid repair equipment was loaded into a semi-truck and moved to its current home in Bainbridge, Indiana.
 Most of the experienced hearing aid repair technicians accepted positions with us and made the move with their families to Bainbridge also.